 Write your CV & Cover Letter

 Employers receive a lot of CVs every day so it’s important that your CV stands out from the crowd.
 It is important that your CV looks very professional and is targeted towards the sector you are applying for e.g. if applying to the IT sector then it is essential that the language of the CV, modules, projects, research and work experiences related to IT are included.
-We would also include other work experiences e.g. customer service roles which highlight skills which would be valuable to the IT sector.
+We would also include other work experiences e.g. customer service roles which highlight skills that would be valuable to the IT sector.

 Remember, the one thing a CV must do is secure you an interview.
-If your CV is not targeted towards a particular sector/role and is not at a professional level, it is unlikely you will be called for interview.
+If your CV is not targeted towards a particular sector/role and is not at a professional level, it is unlikely you will be called for an interview.

 Fix my CV

 - The Majority of employers Require CV's to be submitted online, however, if you need to submit a hardcopy of your CV, then ensure it is word-processed on good quality white paper.

 - A CV should be easy to read; it should present the important facts about you clearly.
 Research tells us that an item of advertising material has about a second and a half in which to attract the reader’s attention.
 Try the arm’s length test - hold your CV at arm’s length and see what kind of an impression it makes.

 - Place the most relevant information first because CVs are often not read from beginning to end.